TruffleMuffin/backbone.bootstrap/README.md

 ## History

+* patch
+	* Fixing issues creating the cache key options.data is just a string rather than an object

 * 2.0.0
 	* Some libraries implement their own sync methods.
 This meant support wasn't complete.
 Changed internal implementation to proxy Backbone.ajax instead.